The tidal response of a relativistic star: Introduction and scope

 As a result, work on dynamical neutron star tides was, until fairly recently, exclusively carried out within the framework of Newtonian gravity \cite{1994MNRAS.270..611L,1995MNRAS.275..301K,2020PhRvD.101h3001A,2024MNRAS.527.8409P}.
 This has the advantage that the dynamical tide can be expressed as a sum over the star's oscillation modes, a representation that is known to be complete as the perturbation problem is Hermitian.
 No such representation is (formally) expected to exist in the relativistic case.
 One obvious reason for this is that the star's oscillation modes are “quasi-normal” (including damping due to gravitational-wave emission) and hence the perturbation problem is not conservative.
 Currently, progress is being made by exploring a range of approximations, from the post-Newtonian models in \cite{2025CQGra..42m5014G,2025arXiv250406918Y} to the relativistic Cowling approximation \cite{2021MNRAS.506.2985K,2025MNRAS.536.1967C}, low-frequency approximations \cite{2024PhRvD.109f4004P,2024NatAs...8.1277R}, and hybrid models involving an approximate tidal driving \cite{2025arXiv250710693A}.

 Acknowledging the technical difficulties of the problem, we set ourselves a modest target.
-We focus on the \emph{tidal response} of a relativistic star, hoping to demonstrate that this problem can be approached in a fairly straightforward manner.
-This will admittedly leave us with work to do, but it still represents useful progress.
+We focus on the \emph{response} of a relativistic star to a time/frequency dependent (tidal) environment, hoping to demonstrate that this problem can be approached in a fairly straightforward manner.
+This will admittedly leave us with work to do---e.g. in order to link our results to the evolution of the binary orbit---but it still represents useful progress.

 In order to understand the context, consider the issue of tides in the binary neutron star problem \cite{2005PhRvD..71d4010R,2013PhRvD..88b4046V,2016PhRvD..94j4028S,2021PhRvD.103f4023P,2024PhRvD.110d4041R}.
 The tidal problem is naturally separated into three stages, see Figure~\ref{tidefig}.
 First, we need to work out how a given relativistic star responds to the tidal driving (inner problem).
 This involves placing the star in an external (possibly time varying) tidal environment and quantifying the induced perturbations in the stellar fluid and the spacetime metric.
 This calculation is naturally carried out in a body centred coordinate system associated with the star \cite{2013PhRvD..88b4046V, 2024NatAs...8.1277R}.
 The second step involves working out the impact on the orbital evolution (outer problem), assessing to what extent the tidal imprint may be extracted from an observed signal and how the relevant parameters of interest enter the problem (waveform problem).
 We will only consider the first of these problems here.